57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

 ## Adopting a Module Bundler

-Module bundlers such as [Webpack](https://webpack.js.org), [Parcel](https://parceljs.org/), and [Rollup](https://rollupjs.org/) have become essential to modern front-end development.
+Module bundlers like [Webpack](https://webpack.js.org), [Parcel](https://parceljs.org/), and [Rollup](https://rollupjs.org/) have become essential to modern front-end development.
 They allow you to bundle your project's assets (JavaScript, CSS, images, etc.) into efficient, optimized files for deployment.

-### Adopting a module bundler in your pipeline allows for:
+### Adopting a module bundler in your pipeline allows for the following:

 +   **Code Splitting:** Break your code into smaller, more manageable chunks that can be loaded on-demand.

 +   **Tree Shaking:** Eliminate dead code and unused dependencies from your final bundles.

-+   **Transpilation:** Convert modern JavaScript syntax (ES6+) to widely supported ES5 syntax to ensure compatibility with older browsers.
++   **Transpilation:** This is the process of converting modern JavaScript syntax (ES6+) to widely supported ES5 syntax.
+It ensures that your code is compatible with older browsers that may not support the latest JavaScript features, thereby expanding your application's reach.

 +   **Asset Optimization:** Minify, compress, and optimize your assets to reduce file sizes and improve loading times.